alncat/opusDSD/README.md

 # prepare data <a name="preparation"></a>

-The program is implemented on the basis of cryoDRGN.
-The data preparation process is very similar to it.
-First of all, the cryo-EM dataset should be stored as a mrcs stack file.
-Secondly, it requires a consensus refinement result without applying any symmetry which is stored as a relion star file (or any other results such as 3D classification which determine the pose parameters of images).
-Suppose the refinement result is stored in ```run_data.star``` and the format of relion star file is not above relion3.0 .
+This program is developed based on cryoDRGN and adheres to a similar data preparation process.

+**Data Preparation Guidelines:**
+1. **Cryo-EM Dataset:** Ensure that the cryo-EM dataset is stored in the MRCS stack file format.

+2. **Consensus Refinement Result:** The program requires a consensus refinement result, which should not apply any symmetry and must be stored as a Relion STAR file.
+Other 3D reconstruction results such as 3D classification, as long as they determine the pose parameters of images, can also be supplied as input.

+**Usage Example:**
-You can then prepare the pose parameter file by executing the below command inside the opus-dsd folder:
+Assuming the refinement result is stored as `run_data.star` and the format of the Relion STAR file is below version 3.0, You can then prepare the pose parameter file by executing the below command inside the opus-dsd folder:

 ```
 python -m cryodrgn.commands.parse_pose_star /work/run_data.star -D 192 --Apix 1.35 -o hrd-pose-euler.pkl
 ```
 suppose the run_data.star is located at ```/work/``` directory, where

 | argument | explanation|
 | --- | --- |
 | -D | the dimension of the particle image in your dataset|